aycabas/dev-dashboard/README.md

-# Getting Started with Team Central Dashboard Sample
+# Getting Started with Developer Assist Dashboard Sample

 > Note: We really appreciate your feedback!
 If you encounter any issue or error, please report issues to us following the [Supporting Guide](./../SUPPORT.md).
 Meanwhile you can make [recording](https://aka.ms/teamsfx-record) of your journey with our product, they really make the product better.
 Thank you!
 >